-Abstract.
-The present study aims to address a disconnect between science and the public in the form of a potential misalignment in the supply and demand of information known as the usability gap.
-In this case, we explore the salience of marine meteorological (metocean) information as perceived by users in two southern hemisphere countries: South Africa and New Zealand.
-Here, the focus is not only on the perceptions, usability and uptake of extreme event forecasts but rather focused on general, routine forecast engagement.
-The research was conducted by means of a survey, designed around threefour research questions.
-The research questions covered topics ranging from forecasting tool ergonomics, accuracy and consistency, usability, institutional reputation, and uncertainties related to climate change (to name but a few).
+- Abstract.
+The present study aims to address a proposed disconnect between science and the public.
+In this case, marine meteorological (metocean) information and the users of these data.
+Here, the focus is not only on the perceptions, usability and uptake of extreme event forecasts but rather focused on general, everyday situations.
+The research was conducted by means of a survey, designed around four research questions.
+Each question was then populated with propositions that were the guideline for the questionnaire.
+The research questions covered topics ranging from forecasting tool ergonomics, accuracy and consistency, usability, institutional reputation and uncertainties related to Climate Change (to name but a few). - 15 The survey was conducted in two southern hemisphere countries, South Africa and New Zealand.
 The online questionnaire was widely distributed to include both recreational and commercial users.
-TBecause the study focused on identifying potential decision-making cultures that uniquely impact coastal ocean users' information needs.
-Cultural Consensus Analysis (CCA) was used to investigate shared understandings and variations in perceptions -within the total group of respondents as well as in sectoral and country-based subgroups.
-We found varying degrees of consensus in the whole group (participants from both countries and all sectors combined) versus different subgroups of users.
-All participants taken together, exhibited an overall moderate cultural consensus regarding about the issues presented, but with some variations in perspectives at the country-level, suggesting potential subcultures.
-Analysing national and sectoral subgroups separately, we found the most coherent cultural consensus in the South African users' cohort, with strong agreement regardless of sectoral affiliation.
-New Zealand's commercial users' cohort had the weakest agreement with all other subgroups (South African users, New Zealand recreational users).
-We discuss the implications from our findings on important factors in service uptake, and therefore on the production of salient forecasts.
-Several priorities for science-based forecasts in the future are also reflected on, considering anticipated climate change impacts.
-We conclude by proposing a conceptual diagram to highlight the important interplay between forecast product codevelopment and scientific accuracy/consistency.
+Cultural Consensus Analysis (CCA) was used to investigate knowledge-based agreements within the total group of respondents as well as sectoral and community subgroups.
+The existence of subgroups within the communities (e.g. recreational and commercial) was also established.
+The general shared knowledge results are discussed together with user group demographic statistics.
+A comprehensive summery of all - 20 four research questions, with all the resulting propositions are also provide.
+The percentage of each subgroup's agreement with the knowledge-based score (CCA model derived) is also provided with the beforementioned.
+Finally, a conceptual diagram is proposed to highlight the important interplay between forecast product co-development and scientific accuracy/consistency.